nhwilly/resolution_callback/README.md

 # Problem 2 - Callback fires multiple times with incorrect device locales when language changes
 If the `locale` property is set manually, the callback fires twice, both on startup *and* when a language preference change is made.

-Importantly, the second time it fires the `locales` list only includes the value of the manually set `locale` property and not the list as it does during the first call.
+Importantly, at startup the second time it fires the `locales` list only includes the value of the manually set `locale` property and not the list as it does during the first call.

 Subsequent alterations to language preferences behave as documented, although they all fire twice.